wormhole-foundation/wormhole-docs/learn/messaging/core-contracts.md

 - `consistencyLevel` ++"int"++ - a numeric value that defines the required level of finality that must be reached before the Guardians will observe and attest to emitted events.
 This is a defense against reorgs and rollbacks since a transaction, once considered "final,"  is guaranteed not to have the state changes it caused rolled back.
 Since different chains use different consensus mechanisms, each one has different finality assumptions, so this value is treated differently on a chain-by-chain basis.
 See the options for finality for each chain in the [Environments](#){target=\_blank} pages <!-- link to blockchain platforms -->

-- **nonce** - A free integer field that can be used however you like.
+- `nonce` ++"int"++ - a free integer field that can be used however you like.
 Note that changing the `nonce` will result in a different digest

 #### Returns